 There is also another reason I wrote the final chapter as I did, …. hope.
 To quote Andy Dufresne, “ … hope is a good thing, … maybe the best of things … .“ At the very core of my being is an inherent optimism that humanity can better itself.
 I wanted to end my first novel with a sense of that optimism and hope that a wonderful path lies ahead.
 I hope I succeeded.

-Some pre-readers asked me what motivated to write such a book.
-Part of the reason is that as a small child, if I asked an adult, Why are we (meaning all humans on Earth)? or Why do children get cancer?
-I would usually be met with an answer of, “We can never know that,” or “God works in mysterious ways.”
-I always thought that was a cop-out or a side-stepping of the issue.
+Some pre-readers asked me what motivated to write such a book?
+Part of the reason is that as a small child, if I asked an adult, Why are we here? or Why do children get cancer? or Why is life sometimes so unfair? … I would usually be met with an answer of, “We can never know that,” or “God works in mysterious ways.”
+I always thought that was, … frankly, … a bunch of bullshit and a cop-out.
+Almost all humans at some point ask the same questions and I thought you deserved to get a deeper look at what might possibly be going on rather than the staid replies offered by the “authorities.”

 If it has not become apparent yet, … the message I hope readers take from this work is, … love.
 Simply, … love.
 The sublime and redeeming quality that is evolove.
 Bask in it, … share it, … bestow it on others.
 Love is not a thinking thing, … it’s a doing thing.
 Loving can hurt, … trust me, … I know.
 To offer love is to risk true loss but only in the giving up of ourselves do we supersede what we alone are.
 Every opportunity that presents, … simply love.